 Her primary areas of interest are the antiphospholipid syndrome and the emerging fields of autoimmune dysautonomia and mast cell activation syndrome.
 She has developed considerable expertise and interest in searching for the underlying cause of dysauotnomia in adults and children who fail to improve with conservative therapies.
 She has a clinical faculty appointment at the University of Colorado and enjoys participating in the Foundations in Doctoring program working with medical students throughout their four years of medical school education.

-With friends and colleagues, mast cell expert Dr. Larry Afrin and dysautonomia expert Dr. Andy Maxwell at the inaugural Mast Cell Activation Syndrome Retreat in Bolinas, CA.
+LEFT: With friends and colleagues--mast cell expert Dr. Larry Afrin and dysautonomia expert Dr. Andy Maxwell--at the Inaugural Mast Cell Activation Syndrome (MCAS) Retreat in Bolinas, CA in February 2018